microsoft/psi-samples/Samples/SimpleVoiceActivityDetector/README.md

 }
 ```

-Talk about emitters and receivers, and how technically it should be microphone.Out.PipeTo(aFE.In), but we don't need the "Out" and "In" in this case.

-We could have also written it this way:
+All components can have any number of _emitters_ for streaming output, and any number of _receivers_ for streaming input.
+In this case, the `AudioCapture` component implements the `IProducer<AudioBuffer>` interface, guaranteeing that it produces an `AudioBuffer` stream on an emitter called `Out`.
+Similarly, the `AcousticFeatureExtractor` component implements the `IConsumer<AudioBuffer>` interface, guaranteeing that it consumes an `AudioBuffer` stream in a receiver called `In`.
+The `PipeTo` operator knows to connect `.Out` to `.In` when the emitter and receiver are not specified, allowing for more readable code.
+Technically, however, the code could also have been written like so:

 ```csharp
 microphone.Out.PipeTo(acousticFeatureExtractor.In);
 ```

-Before running this, let's print some information to the console so we see something happening when we run the application.
-Let's apply the `Do()` operator to the `LogEnergy` output stream of the acousting feature extractor.
+Before running this pipeline, let's print some information to the console so we see something happening when we run the application. \\psi has a set of [basic stream operators](https://github.com/microsoft/psi/wiki/Basic-Stream-Operators) that work over generic streams, such as `Select()`, `Do()`, `Where()` and so forth.
+Let's apply the `Do()` operator to the `LogEnergy` output stream of the acoustic feature extractor, which executes a function for each message posted on the stream.
+In this case, we'll simply print the value of each message to the console.

 ```csharp
 // Create the microphone, acoustic feature extractor, and connect them